coderefinery/train-the-trainer/content/streaming-practice-1.md

   * Decide who speaks first (A)
   * A starts speaking and asks a question of B to engage them.
   * Brief intro discussion before moving to the technical topics.
-  Stop once you get to the technical topic.
+  * Stop once you get to the technical topic. ("OK, let's move on to the main material now.")
 :::